oporpino/SharpConsole/README.md

 ## Usage

-Here's how to use SharpConsole.Core in your project:
+Here's how to use SharpConsole.Platform in your project:

 1. Create a class that inherits from SharpConsoleBase: